Terms and Conditions

 Acceptable Use Policy (AUP)

-This AUP applies to all use of the Services.
-Capitalized terms have the meanings in the T&Cs.
+This Acceptable Use Policy (“AUP”) applies to all use of the ITSL SMART AI Agents services (the “Services”).
+Capitalized terms have the meanings in the ITSL SMART AI Agents Terms & Conditions (“T&Cs”).

 1. Prohibited Content & Conduct